datacamp-content-public/courses-analyzing-social-media-data-in-r-sowmya-vivek/chapter2.md

 `@instructions`
-- For `rih_tweet`, create a data frame containing frequency of tweets over time using `ts_data` function.
+- For `rih_tweet`, create a time series data object containing frequency of tweets over time using `ts_data` function.
 - Use `ts_plot` function to create a time series plot, setting the intervals to monthly.
 - Plot the time series for `AI_tweet` dataset for hourly intervals.

 `@hint`
-- Use `ts_data` to convert tweet data to a time series like data object.
-- Use `ts_plot` to create the time series plots.
-- The argument for time interval `"months"` or `"hours"` should be inside double quotes as shown here.
+- Did you insert the argument for time interval within double quotes?

 `@pre_exercise_code`
 ```{r}